sxtxixtxcxh/validate-on-save.tmbundle/README.md

 ### Binary Path Options:

 These options are used to specify the full path to the executable binaries for the different commands VOS relies upon.
-With the exception of `TM_GROWLNOTIFY`, `TM_RUBY`, and `TM_ERB`, all of these must be specified for they're corresponding validator to work.
+With the exception of `TM_GROWLNOTIFY`, `TM_RUBY`, `TM_COFFEESCRIPT` and `TM_ERB`, all of these must be specified for their corresponding validator to work.

+  * `TM_COFFEESCRIPT`
   * `TM_COMPASS`
   * `TM_ERB`
   * `TM_ERLC`